scala/docs.scala-lang/_overviews/scala3-contribution/procedures-testing.md

 next-page: procedures-checklist
 ---

+It is important to add tests before a pull request, to verify that everythig is working as expected, and act as proof of what is valid/invalid Scala code (in case it is broken in the future).
+In this section we will see the testign procedures in Scala 3.

 ## Running all Tests

 To run all tests of Scala 3, including for compiler, REPL, libraries and more, run the following in sbt: